Last Updated on 2025-07-21 by Jorge Bastos

 It is considered the world’s largest open-air site of Paleolithic art, a ray of light into the obscure Paleolithic age, and a key to understanding the beginning of civilization.

-We need to note that the rock art of Foz Coa is impressive for its rareness, age, extension, and variety, but they are not “spectacular.”
+We need to note that the rock art of Foz Coa is impressive for its rarity, age, extension, and variety, but they are not “spectacular.”
 You will be amazed by how old rock art is and what it has endured, though probably not with how genius most of the drawings are.
 Others are even difficult to see if you don’t know they are there.

 The Foz Coa dam and the discovery of the engravings